fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 };
 ```

 The code is really nothing special.
-The only thing is, that we can't use a type guard here since a date in this case is only considered to be a <i>string</i>.
+The only thing is that we can't use a type guard here since a date in this case is only considered to be a <i>string</i>.
-Note, that even though the <i>parseDate</i> function accepts the <i>date</i> variable as unknown, after we check the type with <i>isString</i> then its type is set as string, which is why we can give the variable to the <i>isDate</i> function requiring a string without any problems.
+Note that even though the <i>parseDate</i> function accepts the <i>date</i> variable as unknown, after we check the type with <i>isString</i>, then its type is set as string, which is why we can give the variable to the <i>isDate</i> function requiring a string without any problems.

 Finally we are ready to move on to the last two types, Weather and Visibility.